From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

 \subsection{Exploiter}

 After successfully configuring the vulnerable system, the next step in our pipeline is to generate an exploit for the given vulnerability. \cvegenie{} accomplishes this using two LLM agents: the \exploitdev, which develops the PoC for an exploit in the vulnerable environment, and the \exploitcritic, which analyzes the logs of the \exploitdev{} and evaluates the exploit for the given vulnerability.
-Below, we discuss the detailed functionality of these two agents.
+Below, we discuss their detailed functionalities.